WindowsNT351/CE-Collections/README_EN.md

 Q: Why can't I use the shutdown in the CEPC?
 A: You really can't use it<br />
 Q: In the CEPC bootloader, after selecting the system, the Error image section does not fit in allocated block showed A: The memory is too small, increase the memory<br />
 Q: Windows EC 2013 black screen after booting A: Do not use VMware [DOS] option when creating a virtual machine, switch to [Windows XP] option<br />
-Q: Windows Mobile resolution is too abstract.
+Q: Windows Mobile resolution is too strange.
 A: Try changing to another resolution option<br />
 Q: Shell Simulators cannot be started together A: Do not start multiple Shell Simulators together.
 If you accidentally start them together, please log off or restart and run [CDROM]:\WNT\200HPC\CEU.reg<br />
 Q: Windows PPC 2000 Shell Emulator cannot work on Windows Vista and above systems.
 A: No way, the Windows API is not compatible, so the best system to experience Shell emulator is Windows XP<br />
 Q: My Windows CE or Mobile machine is not starting, can you help me?
 A: Well....<br />